Rapid Deployment of Emergency Case Management

 The Rapid Deployment of Emergency Case Management project aims to change this through a digital solution that will provide any ongoing virtual case management and collaboration – tracking, support, communication and coordination – for COVID-19 and ongoing health issues.

-The project is focusing first on vulnerable seniors in isolation in the Ottawa area and is led by Careteam Technologies in partnership with Ottawa Hospital’s Regional Geriatric Program of Eastern Ontario, AlayaCare, CognisantMD, Caredove and the University of Ottawa.
+The project is focusing first on vulnerable seniors in isolation in the Ottawa area and is led by Careteam Technologies in partnership with Ottawa Hospital’s Regional Geriatric Program of Eastern Ontario, AlayaCare, CognisantMD, and Caredove.

 The digital platform brings together health and social service organizations to share personalized care plans, communicate about case management and conduct online assessments of COVID-19 and other health issues.
 It also gives patients and their caregivers a convenient hub for online check-ins, an easy way to make service requests, as well as a way to receive tailored information and resources.